salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.TemplateNotFound.Actions

-- Verify that you have the correct template ID or name
+- Verify that you have the correct template ID or name.
-- Ensure the template exists in this org using "sf orchestrator template list"
+- Ensure the template exists in this org using "sf orchestrator template list".
-- Check your permissions to view templates
+- Check your permissions to view templates.
-- Make sure you're connected to the correct org with --target-org
+- Make sure you're connected to the correct org with --target-org.

 # error.GenericError

-Error retrieving template: %s
+Error retrieving template: %s.

 # error.GenericError.Actions

-- Verify that you are using an org with Data Cloud and Tableau Next enabled
+- Verify that you are using an org with Data Cloud and Tableau Next enabled.
-- Check that the template ID or name is correct
+- Check that the template ID or name is correct.
-- Ensure you have permission to view templates
+- Ensure you have permission to view templates.
-- Try running "sf org login web" to reauthenticate
+- Try running "sf org login web" to reauthenticate.
-- Verify the target org has Data Cloud and Tableau Next properly configured
+- Verify the target org has Data Cloud and Tableau Next properly configured.

 # error.MultipleTemplatesFound